aurelilia/dotfiles/README.md

 The packages you'll need from the AUR are as follows:
 `dracula-gtk-theme dracula-qt5-theme i3lock-fancy-git picom-git polybar tela-icon-theme ttf-comfortaa yay`

+Finally, put your desired wallpapers into `data/wallpapers`.
+They are shuffled at login.

 ### Deploy
-To deploy this, first modify the `inventory` to contain the hostnames of the devices you want to deploy to.
+To deploy this, first modify the `inventory` to contain the hostnames of the devices you want to deploy to, and change `remote_user` in `ansible.cfg`.

 For the locking script, you will need a HASSIO token (lock state tracking).
 Supply with `-e "hassio_token=my_token"` when running `ansible-playbook`.
 If you don't want to use this feature, simply supply the token "NONE".

 Lastly, you need some host vars.
-See `host_vars/host_vars.example` for a template, copy it to for example `host_vars/my_hostname.yml` and change accordingly.
+See `host_vars/host_vars.example` for a template, copy it to for example `host_vars/my_hostname.yml` and change accordingly (hostname should match the one put in `inventory`).

-Then simply deploy with `ansible-playbook`; assuming your targets have a running ssh server accepting connections with the same user as your local machine and you aren't going to use HASSIO integration:
+Then simply deploy with `ansible-playbook`; assuming your targets have a running ssh server accepting connections and you aren't going to use HASSIO integration:
 `ansible-playbook -K -e "hassio_token=NONE" site.yml`

 ### Warning regarding updates